Ventiv-Technology/ventiv-buildtools/README.md

 	- Method - Java Method Level.
 If any single method is below the threshold, build fails.
 - type - What Coverage type are you interested in?
 Defaults to Line.
 This is the list from JaCoCo: Class, Method, Complexity, Line, Branch, Instruction
 - threshold - What percentage coverage is required to pass the build.
 Any coverage below this percentage will fail.
+- excludes - List of Regular Expression strings to exclude from failures.